 Group-based approaches were used by two studies examining co-occurring health outcomes, ^{3,15} and five studies focused on life-cycle health outcomes. ^{9,11,13,21,26} One of these studies aimed to increase social capital as a means to improve health and governance issues in two post-conflict communities of Nicaragua.
 21 The project did this through a series of leadership training workshops; community radio program, community campaigns, educational courses and mural paintings; and outreach to motivate participation and trust among community members.
 Evaluation of the project using baseline (n=198) and endline (n=210) household surveys with a systematic random design methodology in the two intervention communities and one control community showed positive and negative correlations between social capital indicators and individual health behaviors.
-For example, in the intervention communities, participation in groups was positively associated with the use of modern medicine to treat children's respiratory illnesses (OR 2.88, p=.022) as well as doing something in the community to improve children's nutrition (OR 1.86, p=.052) and getting along with others was positively correlated with regular monitoring of child development (OR 4.26, p=.019).
+For example, in the intervention community to improve children's respiratory illnesses (OR 2.88, p=.022) as well as doing something in the community to improve children's nutrition (OR 1.86, p=.052) and getting along with others was positively correlated with regular monitoring of child development (OR 4.26, p=.019).
 Conversely, trust in others was negatively associated with individual health behaviors, although the relationship was insignificant, with the exception of monitoring a child's growth and development (OR 0.317, p=.014).